I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 Theology Is an Endless Ocean

-1. God revealed the Bible, and we need to build a godly logic system.
-This theological system is endless, like the knowledge of seawater filling the ocean.
+- God has revealed the Bible, and we need to build a godly logic system.
+This theological system is endless, like the knowledge of the sea covering the ocean.

 Beware of the Culture of "Drifting Along"

-2. Without growth, relying only on those "few religious tricks" will not accomplish much.
+- Without growth, relying only on those "few religious tricks" will not accomplish anything.

-The Church's Mission as a "Human Resources Institution"
+The Church's Mission as a "Human Resource Institution"

-1. The church is dedicated to training people to be more like Jesus Christ and more in God's image.
+- The church is dedicated to training people to be more like Jesus Christ and more in the image of God.

-2. Whether small group leaders or senior pastors, we are all engaged in this "working" task, which is working with God.
+- Whether cell group leaders or senior pastors, we are all engaged in this "work," which is working with God.

-3. We have numerous "research projects," but what is important is to have a learning attitude.
+- We have many "research projects," but what is important is to have a learning attitude.
 The training content will be continuously improved.
 This is a never-ending journey.

 null